PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-07 20:09:00
+Last updated: 2024-04-07 20:11:13
-Random Quote: Dead people are notoriously bad at returning calls. - Wednesday Addams
+Random Quote: A craven's knife can slay a queen as easily as a hero's.  -  Xaro Xhoan Daxos